CAFRE in conjunction with Teagasc are planning to host two workshops on Blight

 and live on Freeview channel 276

-To help growers better plan their blight control programmes, CAFRE in conjunction with Teagasc are hosting two workshops on Blight.
+To help growers better plan their blight control programmes, College of Agriculture, Food and Rural Enterprise (CAFRE), in conjunction with Teagasc are hosting two workshops on blight.

 Advertisement